"To be human is to be infected with this phenomenon we call shame."

 What is shame?

-For many of us, shame is not something that we give much thought to, but that doesn’t mean we aren’t impacted by its power.
-However, once we learn the language of shame, and grow in identifying its nagging voice, we can start to see its lingering impact and cultivate a resilience in dealing with shame.
+For many of us, shame isn’t something we think about often, but that doesn’t mean we aren’t impacted by its power.
+However, once we learn the language of shame, and grow in identifying its nagging voice, we can start to see its lingering impact and cultivate resilience in dealing with shame.
 The reality is, that we are all affected by the power of shame, and we don’t have to read very far in our Bibles to see how it has impacted the human experience.

-The final picture we get of creation before the fall is a significant statement that sums up the shame-free experience which God intended us to live in: “Adam and his wife were both naked and they felt no shame” (Genesis 2:25).
-But once sin entered into the human experience, the first thing that is mentioned about its impact on Adam and Eve is that shame pounced on them.
-We are told they sewed fig leaves together, covered themselves, and hid from God (Genesis 3:7-8).
+The final picture we get of creation before the Fall is a significant statement that sums up the shame-free experience that God intended us to live in: “Adam and his wife were both naked and they felt no shame,” (Genesis 2:25).
+But the moment sin entered the world, shame pounced on them.
+The very first impact of sin on Adam and Eve was their overwhelming sense of shame—they immediately sewed fig leaves together, covered themselves, and hid from God (Genesis 3:7-8).

 This is what shame does.
-Shame is something you feel inside of you and yet it has social ramifications.
-It causes us to want to hide from others and from God, and to cover our sense of deficiency, inadequacy, and unworthiness.
+Shame is something you feel internally, and yet it has social ramifications.
+It causes us to want to hide from others and from God, and to cover our sense of inadequacy and unworthiness.
 Before we go further, let’s define shame.

 Where does it come from?